Fantom-Factory/heroku-buildpack-fantom/README.md

 ## Installing specific versions of Java and Fantom

 By default this build pack installs `OpenJDK 1.6` and `Fantom 1.0.66`.
-Should you wish to use different versions then create a `system.properties` file in the root of your project, next to your `build.fan`:
+Should you wish to install different versions then create a `system.properties` file in the root of your project, next to your `build.fan`:

 ```
 #!bash